juntunen-ai/makoisa-ai/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request

 ## Description
-Brief description of the changes made in this PR.
+Brief description of changes made in this PR.

 ## Type of Change
 - [ ] Bug fix (non-breaking change which fixes an issue)